Beit Amin

 Beit Amin (بيت أمين) is a Palestinian village in the Qalqilya Governorate in the western West Bank, located south of Qalqilya.
-According to the Palestinian Central Bureau of Statistics, the village had a population of approximately 1,147 inhabitants in 2006.
+According to the Palestinian Central Bureau of Statistics, the village had a population of 1,279 inhabitants in 2017.

 Location

-Beit Amin is located 8.35km south-east of Qalqiliya.
+Beit Amin is located 8.35 km south-east of Qalqiliya.
 It is bordered by Sanniriya to the east, Al Mudawwar and ‘Izbat al Ashqar to the south, ‘Izbat Salman to the west, and ‘Azzun ‘Atma to the north.

 History

 In 1882 the PEF's Survey of Western Palestine noted Khurbet Beit Yemin (under "Archæology"): "Walls, cisterns and rock-cut tomb."

 British Mandate

 The village passed to British control they defeated the Ottoman Empire in World War 1.
 The village was administered under the British Mandate for Palestine until 1948.

 Jordanian Era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Beit Amin came under Jordanian rule.